quzq/2d-game-starter-boilerplate/README.md

-# 2D Shmup Starter Kit
+# 2D Game Starter Boilerplate

 A boilerplate for developing 2D shooting games using TypeScript, Webpack, and Express.